 Pistes are also graded for difficulty.
-Sadly, this doesn't work as well for the visitor or potential visitor as you might expect.
-For a start, there are different grading systems.
+Sadly, this doesn't work as well for the visitor or potential visitor as you might expect as there are different grading systems.

 In Europe, the basic grading goes from blue (easy) through red to black (difficult).
 France adds green, effectively splitting the blue category into green (really easy, in theory) and blue (not quite so easy).
 In North America, the grading goes from green through blue to black, with no red.
 America uses shaped symbols, too (circles, squares and diamonds).
-At the top of the scale are double black diamonds, or even occasionally triple black diamonds.
+At the top of the scale are double black diamonds, or even occasionally triple black diamonds which are the most difficult.

 These two scales are difficult to relate, even in theory.
 American single black diamond runs, in particular, tend to embrace runs that might be graded red or black in Europe.
 American double diamonds start with runs that would be genuine blacks in Europe, but go on to include much steeper runs than you will find in any European piste network.

 When considering a visit to a particular resort you need to treat piste gradings with some scepticism as they vary from resort to resort.The most you can expect is that the gradings will accurately reflect the relative steepness of the slopes within that resort.

 Pistes are reached by lifts.
 So are many off-piste runs.
 But keen off-piste skiers and boarders are increasingly prepared to hike up beyond the top of the lift systems to get to runs that offer special thrills (or simply to get to fresh snow).